 WHAT IS PSYCHOANALYSIS?

-Psychoanalysis is, at its core, an in-depth understanding of one’s own psyche, similar to the Australian Aboriginal (original) art of Tjukurpa – the “source of knowledge,” which uses mysterious symbols and images to depict ancient stories and map spiritual journeys.
-Similarly, psychoanalysis reveals the hidden meanings of our dreams and unconscious psychological processes.
-Aboriginal paintings protect sacred stories by encoding them in dots, hidden from the uninitiated eyes – just as our psyche conceals certain meanings from our consciousness.
-A patient observer gradually uncovers the hidden image, just as psychoanalysis uncovers layers of the unconscious until it reveals a deeper meaning.
-This process of transformation, like Aboriginal paintings, not only illuminates the past but helps understand the present and connects it with the future.
+Psychoanalysis is, at its core, an in-depth understanding of one’s own psyche, similar to the Australian Aboriginal (first in time) art of Tjukurpa – the “source of knowledge,” which, through mysterious symbols and images, hides sacred stories from uninitiated eyes.
+Similarly, our psyche conceals the deeper meanings of our dreams and unconscious processes from our conscious mind.
+Psychoanalysis gradually uncovers the layers of the unconscious until a deeper meaning and a clearer picture emerge—not only of the past but also of the present and future.

 Founded by Sigmund Freud, psychoanalysis was the first systematic approach to studying unconscious processes.
 While Freud’s ideas have undergone critical development, his work initiated interdisciplinary research into the human mind.
-Modern clinical and empirical studies have refined, adjusted, and expanded his hypotheses.
-Research indicates that psychoanalysis and psychotherapy can lead to measurable changes in the brain, as confirmed by neuroimaging techniques (fMRI, PET, SPECT).
+Modern clinical and empirical studies have adjusted and expanded his hypotheses.
+Research indicates that psychoanalysis and psychotherapy can lead to measurable changes in the brain [1-3], as confirmed by neuroimaging techniques (fMRI, PET, SPECT) [3, 4].

-Among psychotherapeutic methods, psychoanalysis reaches the deepest layers of the psyche [1, 2].
+Among psychotherapeutic methods, psychoanalysis reaches the deepest layers of the psyche [5, 6].
 It does not only examine surface-level symptoms but also their causes, thereby supporting long-term personality transformations.
-Its effects are deeper, more resilient, and longer-lasting compared to other methods, with clients often experiencing psychological resilience and deeper self-awareness long after the therapy has ended [3-6].
-Clients often speak of greater inner freedom, deeper self-awareness, and a more meaningful experience of life – effects that continue to “live” in clients even after therapy has ended [1, 2, 7]
+Its effects are longer-lasting compared to other methods, with clients often experiencing psychological resilience and deeper self-awareness long after the therapy has ended [7-10].
+Clients often speak of greater inner freedom, deeper self-awareness, and a more meaningful experience of life – effects that continue to “live” in clients even after therapy has ended [5, 6, 11].

-Psychoanalysis played a key role in the development of psychotherapy and has influenced many modern therapeutic approaches, including dynamic, humanistic, and cognitive-behavioral therapies.
-Its concepts, such as the unconscious, defense mechanisms, and transference, also impact other fields, such as psychology, neuroscience, sociology, ethnology, as well as literature and cultural studies [8, 9].
+Psychoanalysis played a key role in the creation and development of modern psychotherapeutic approaches, including dynamic, humanistic, and cognitive-behavioral therapies.
+Its concepts, such as the unconscious, defense mechanisms, and transference, continue to impact other fields, such as psychology, neuroscience, sociology, ethnology, as well as literature and cultural studies [12, 13].

 PSYCHOANALYSIS AND ITS METHODS